Edward Boswell: Personal life and death

 In 1803, Boswell married Edith Feaver, daughter of the vicar of St Marychurch in Devon, Rev. John Feaver.
 Together, they had one daughter.
-In general, his "domestic relations of life [were described as] unexceptionable."
+His "domestic relations" were described as "unexceptionable" in his obituary in the Gentleman's Magazine.
 Boswell died in his home in Dorchester on 30 October 1842, and was buried in Holy Trinity Church, Dorchester, five days later.

 His obituary memorialised his character favourably, recalling him as "a man possessing strong powers of mind and body, and a very retentive memory; he was a cordial lover of books and literature, and he read and digested the best works he could obtain on many subjects...
 He was never idle, and was a man of most orderly and methodical habits, everything he took in hand being at once reduced to system".